gmoncu/SysMalVac/README.md

 ## 2. PCA, heatmaps, gene correlations and radar charts

    * `PCA_analysis&figures.R` is the code to perform PCA analysis and manuscript figures.
    * `Heatmap_figures.R` is the code to perform the heatmap manuscript figures.
    * `Gene_correlations.R` is the code to perform the analysis and manuscript figures of FC PfRBC/uRBC gene expression correlations with parasitemia and prepatency in the CPS study.
    * `RadarCharts_FCgeneExpression.R` is the code to perform the radar charts shown in the manuscript.

 Data necessary to perform the analyses should be downloaded from Figshare.
 Please, download and uncompress the [files](https://figshare.com/s/ac59e7686a48faa43938) inside a folder named **_data_**

 ## 3. Gene set enrichment analysis

-The scripts for this analysis can be found in this respository: https://github.com/miquelduranfrigola/sysmalvac_enrichment
+The scripts for this analysis can be found in this [repository](https://github.com/miquelduranfrigola/sysmalvac_enrichment)

 ## 4. Cell phenotyping

    * `Phenotyping_analysis.R` performs the analysis and figures included in the mansucript.
-- **_data_** folder
+- **_data_** folder:
- * `pheno_all.csv` is a database with the flow cytometry phenotyping and clinical study variables
+   * `pheno_all.csv` is a database with the flow cytometry phenotyping and clinical study variables.